 Children's book characters have always been a natural fit in the wild world (think:

-The year came into being in the midst of bushfires, drought, flooding, and days in New York City where people found themselves walking around in tank tops despite it being January.
+This resurgence in picture books about nature has come into being in the midst of bushfires, drought, flooding, and days in New York City where people found themselves walking around in tank tops despite it being January.
 For the many parents who experience climate angst, or

 climate grief, books are a useful tool for teaching their kids about the importance of nature — those who want to preserve "untrammeled" wilderness know the paradox that people have to visit wilderness to connect with and appreciate it.
 And a piece of artwork — a picture book, say — is a nice analog for the natural splendor we can't always experience firsthand.
 No wonder kids love them.